rcyerg/MySQL-Joins-NOTES/README.md

 - Right Outer Join (*Same as 'Right Join'*)
 - Full Outer Join (*MySQL does not support full outer join syntax*)

+Left Join returns all rows from left table with matching rows from right table.
+If no columns matching in right table, returns NULL values.